 The Latest: FBI opening investigation into Kent shooting

-Men and women, including a man wearing a "USA" sweatshirt, attend Sunday services at the Gurudwara Singh Sabha of Washington, a Sikh temple in Renton, Wash., Sunday, March 5, 2017, south of Seattle.
+From left, Diljot Kaur, 12, Harsharan Kaur, 13, and Sukhbir Kaur, 11, stand outside the front door of the Gurudwara Singh Sabha of Washington, a Sikh temple in Renton, Wash., Sunday, March 5, 2017, south of Seattle.
 Authorities said a Sikh man said a gunman shot him in his arm Friday, March 3, 2017, as he worked on his car in his driveway and told him "go back to your own country."

 Add your comments below